UHH2/ZprimeSemiLeptonic/readme.md

 TTbarLJ workflow
 ----------------
-This branch is for the full dataset towards Moriond 17
+This branch is for the full Run2 with UL datasets, for resonant and non-resonant searches
-* TTbarLJSkimmingModule
-This module takes ntuples and cleans leptons and jets and applies preliminary cuts
-  * input: NtupleWriter output
-  * object reconstruction (leptons, jets, MET)
-  * preselection:
-    * \>=1 lepton + \>=2 jets + MET
-    * lower thresholds for MET and jet pTs, compared to final analysis selection

-* BDTWJetsVariableDumpModule
-This module takes the root file output from the skimming modules and dumps the variables needed for BDT training and testing into the AnalysisTree
-  * input:  TTbarLJSkimmingModule output

-* TTbarLJAnalysisLiteModule
-  * input: TTbarLJSkimmingModule output
-  * final l+jets analysis selection
-  * sub-ntuple with minimal set of variables and weights
+Main changes with respect to previous CMS result:

+*Use of HOTVR jets for top-tagging
+*Add iso lepton triggers, lower lepton and jet pt thresholds *Use DNN to categorise events